 Elite Singles

 Elite Singles is similar to eHarmony in its matching process but doesn't have a 'compatibility' component.
-EliteSingles will provide you with around 3-7 matches daily, and this round-up of candidates takes your education, location, relationship preferences, and personality into account.
+EliteSingles will provide you with around 3-7 matches daily, and this round-up of candidates considers your education, location, relationship preferences, and personality.

 Despite EliteSingles not having the compatibility advantage, the 'about' section for users is concise and descriptive.
 This way, users should be able to get an accurate enough grasp on whether they like someone.

-The compatibility section is a significant factor when finding someone who is the right match.
+The compatibility section is a significant factor in finding the right match.
 The use of science is also something you can't argue with, making eHarmony the obvious choice here.

 5. Features